 Who would benefit?
 Anyone who is recovering from immobile/mobility restriction (bed-ridden patients to post-operative) to athlete populations looking to hit the next level or isolated exercises for a specific muscle group.

-Our therapists at Vida Seattle are trained with Smart Cuffs and uses their bands for our treatments.
-To learn if you would benefit from BFR please contact our Physical Therapy Department Head, George Hwang at firstname.lastname@example.org to answer any further questions.
+Our therapists at Vida Seattle, Vida Bellevue and Vida Everett are trained with Smart Cuffs and use their bands for your treatments.
+To learn if you would benefit from BFR please contact our Physical Therapy Department Head, George Hwang at email@example.com to answer any further questions.